vincenzoarico/Notion-Recursive-Backup/README.md

 ---

-## 💡 Best Practices for Notion Structure
+## 💡 Required Practices for Notion Structure

 To ensure the backup captures your data correctly, organize your Notion workspace as follows: